anandijain/stream_list/README.md

 * hydrogen generator
 * use nmr at school
 * submit a sample to a commercial nmr
+* AI in the loop chemrulez synthesis - also an interesting llm benchmark

 ### bio
 * hardware building a home lab